irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Mission**:

 This platform will enable users to input basic information (such as video category and like-dislike ratio) about young YouTube channels, together with a desired time period, and make predictions of the subscriber number for the YouTube channels in the input time period.
-This project will utilize the data of mature YouTubers to find the most similar growth paths of the input channels, and use their information as a guideline to evaluate the potential subscribers of the new channels.
+This project will utilize the data of mature YouTubers to find the most similar growth paths of the input channels, and use their information as a guideline to evaluate the potential subscribers of the young channels.
+Data of more than 50 k mature YouTube

 **Success criteria**: